hendatwa/Human_tracking_system/README.md

 # Human_tracking_system
-+ clear video noise and saving it
++ Clear video noise and saving it
-+ DEtect humans appeared on the video using MobileNetSSD model
++ Detect humans appeared on the video using MobileNetSSD model
 + Tracking humans that detected
 ## Input/Output
 +Part of input video